-The fur coloration is very similar to that of the Southern yellow-cheeked gibbon and cannot be reliably used to identify between the species.
-Males are black with cheek whiskers ranging in color from yellowish, deep orange hued and light brown, females are golden yellow with a brown to black patch on the crown of their head.
+The fur coloration is very similar to that of the Southern Yellow-Cheeked Gibbon and cannot be reliably used to identify between the species.
+Males are black with cheek whiskers ranging in color from yellowish, deep orange hue and light brown, females are golden yellow with a brown to black patch on the crown of their head.

 The main threat to this species is hunting, predominantly for the pet trade, and to a lesser extent for traditional medicine and local consumption.

-The Northern yellow-cheeked gibbon was described as a species in 2010, thus is yet to be evaluated for the IUCN Red List and the 2007 Vietnam Red Data Book.
+The Northern Yellow-Cheeked Gibbon was described as a species in 2010; this is yet to be evaluated for the IUCN Red List and the 2007 Vietnam Red Data Book.